 Book 2 of the Analects introduces five followers of Confucius for the first time, including his favorite and protégé Yan Hui, who left the sage totally devastated when he died at the young age of thirty-two.
 Continue reading Analects of Confucius Book 2: followers of Confucius

-Confucius is almost universally (and unfairly) blamed for the style of rote-learning that has plagued Chinese education for centuries.
+Confucius is almost universally (and unfairly) blamed for the style of rote-learning that has plagued Chinese education for millennia.
 In reality, however, he advocated a balanced and intellectually-rigorous approach to learning that remains highly relevant even today.
-Continue reading Analects Book 2: more on learning
+Continue reading Analects of Confucius Book 2: Confucius on balanced learning

 Zizhang asked Confucius: “What qualities must you have in order to be fit to take part in government?”
 Confucius said: “If you cultivate the five virtues and cast out the four vices you are fit to govern.”